Why should I compare car insurance?

 Most comprehensive policies will offer a car while your vehicle is in the garage for repairs.

 But the courtesy car may not be available or resemble your own vehicle.
-And you're unlikely to get one if your car with stolen or written off.
+And you're unlikely to get one if your car is stolen or written off.

 Enhanced courtesy cover can fill these gaps.